masonfmatthews/rails_assignments/assignments/wallet/README.md

 * You will be tempted to create two columns (one for credits and another for debits).
 That is not the only option.
 * Choose wisely between float and decimal.
 * Hint: the word "transaction" is a bit risky in Rails.
 You can name a table `transactions` and a model `Transaction`, but you should not have any fields/columns in your database called `transaction`.
 If you can think of a better name than "transaction" for the event of spending or depositing money, feel free to use it!

-## Normal Mode

-Assume that you only (ever) pay for things with your debit card.
-In order to avoid spending more than you have, you want to build an application to keep track of how much money exists in your account.
-You'll need to be able to make deposits and withdrawals, and you'll store each of these as a record in your data table.

 The first transaction in the application will be something like "Initial Deposit," so you'll assume that the account has $0 in it prior to the initial deposit.